 How Patch Panel Works

-Patch panels work in different ways due to the two types, fiber patch panel and copper patch panel.
-Usually, fiber patch panel is designed with ports both on the front and rear sides.
-Just insert the corresponding fiber cables into the ports, then you can achieve a neat cable management.
+Patch panels work in different ways due to the two types, fiber patch panel, and a copper patch panel.
+Usually, the fiber patch panel is designed with ports both on the front and rear sides.
+Just insert the corresponding fiber cables into the ports, then you can achieve neat cable management.

 Main Function of Patch Panel

-As described above, we have learned the main function of patch panel is to provide a robust, reliable management solution and protect the cables.
-It doesn’t have any electrical or logical function like the network switch or router.
-Patch panel is solely a physical connection, which means patch panel can’t replace a switch or a router.
+As described above, we have learned the main function of the patch panel is to provide a robust, reliable management solution and protect the cables.
+It doesn’t have any electrical or logical function as the network switch or router.
+The patch panel is solely a physical connection, which means patch panel can’t replace a switch or a router.

 Where to Buy Patch Panel

 The following are some 1U patch panels I’d like to recommend to you.

 FS 1U fiber patch panels are designed with LC and SC ports.
 In order to meet different customers’ demands, FS has released a 24 port patch panel and 48 port patch panel.

 These 1U patch panels adopt the same material and design, but for different fibers connections.
 You can choose one according to your actual need.